 - a.
 Actual Knowledge.
 Notice of sexual harassment or allegations of sexual harassment to an institution's Title IX Coordinator or any institution official. - b.
 Bystander Intervention.
 A philosophy and approach for prevention of various types of violence, which include bullying, sexual harassment, sexual assault, dating violence, etc. - c.
 Complainant.
 An individual who is alleged to be the victim of conduct that could, after investigation, constitute sexual harassment. - d.
 Confidential Employee.
 (1) Any employee who is a licensed medical, clinical, mental health professional, or ordained clergy when acting in that professional role; and (2) any employee providing administrative, operation, and/or relational support for such health care providers in the performances of their services.
 A confidential employee will not disclose information about sexual harassment to the Title IX Coordinator, or others, in a way that identifies the individual(s) involved without their permission (subject to the exception set forth in the Privacy and Confidentiality section of this policy). - e.
 Consent.
 For purposes of this policy, consent is defined as affirmative, informed, voluntary, and active permission to engage in a mutually agreed upon sexual act or sexual contact.
 Consent is expressed by clear and unambiguous words or actions that a reasonable person not under the influence of alcohol and/or drugs would believe communicates a willingness to participate in a sexual act or contact.
 It is the responsibility of each person who wishes to engage in sexual acts or contacts to obtain consent.
 Silence, the lack of protest, or the absence of resistance does not indicate consent.
 Consent may also be initially given but withdrawn at any time.
-Consent to a past sexual act or contact does not imply consent to a future sexual act or contact.
-Consent to one form of a sexual act or contact does not imply consent to other forms of sexual acts or contacts.
+Consent to a past sexual act or contact does not imply consent to a future sexual act or contacts.
 Being impaired, such as by drugs or alcohol, does not eliminate a person's responsibility to obtain consent.